Why does it matter so much that there are different types of narcissists?

 Soon, he grows bored with that too, however, and starts to look around for someone new.
 He doesn’t even try to hide his phone when other women start texting him when she is around, and as the relationship starts falling apart, he lets her self-destruct and beg for answers for a while, before he finally walks out on her, leaving her completely clueless about how he turned from her soulmate into a nightmare.

-Steve and Lisa are in a relationship and they are deeply in love, idealizing one another in what appears to be a storybook romance.
+Steve and Lisa are in a relationship.
+They fell in love quickly, idealizing one another in what appears to be a storybook romance.
 Lisa, however, is starting to feel as if Steve isn’t as attentive as he used to be and is always looking for signs that he will cheat on her or leave.
 She keeps a secret supply of men stocked with old boyfriends she talks to frequently and new men she meets at random places.

 When Steve finds out, he is shocked and upset, thinking the two of them had been very much in love.
 Lisa promises to stop talking to them.
 But when Steve is withdrawn and needs time to trust her again, she is upset that he doesn’t have the same level of devotion and trust he once did so she reverts back to her old behavior of getting attention from other men.